Eat Well Be Active

 Less healthy food and drink (those which are high in fat, salt, and sugar) is easily accessible and affordable to most.
 There is an association between exposure to fast food consumption and obesity, and with more fast food in areas of higher deprivation this may increase the links between deprivation, obesity, and poor health.

 Most of us spend time in several different environments such as school and nursery, work, home, local neighbourhoods, and places we visit for other reasons, including leisure and social activities.
 The opportunities to eat well and be active within these environments can differ considerably and can often depend on where you live.
-As part of this strategy we want all our environments to support residents to eat well and be active.
+As part of this strategy, we want all our environments to support residents to eat well and be active.
 Whether that be through initiatives within schools, planning decisions to restrict fast food outlets from opening in deprived areas, or supporting the creation of environments which support people to walk and cycle and to be physically active.

 What are the outcomes we want to see?